Odundun I: Reign

 His father became king in 1834 and reigned till his death in 1846.
 Odundun married several wives and had many children, with some born before and during his reign.
 His first wife upon his rise to the throne was Adeke, he inherited her from his predecessor, Ojijigogun, and they had one son, Ogunlade (grandfather of the current Deji, Odundun II).
 Another son of his was Prince Adegbite.
-With his wife Ifamugbee from the Akure village of Ikota, he had one son, Ajari.
+With his wife Ifamugbee from the Akure village of Ikota, he had one son, Oliyaa.

 In 1882, the Deji of Akure, Oba Ojijigogun – who was his great uncle (as the younger brother of his father) – died.
 This created a vacancy in the office, and several eligible princes sought the throne, including Odundun and his cousins, the three sons of the deceased king: Arosoye, Ifaturoti, and Olofinlade.
 Oba Odundun was selected and crowned shortly afterwards.